 A fiber has three possible states: running, suspended or dead.
 When a fiber is created with fiber.create(), it is running.
-When a fiber yields control with fiber.sleep(), it is suspended.
+When a fiber is created with fiber.new() or yields control with fiber.sleep(), it is suspended.
 When a fiber ends (because the fiber function ends), it is dead.